CE-Programming/toolchain/docs/static/getting-started.rst

     * Extract the zip to a folder **without any spaces** in the full path, e.g. :code:`C:\CEdev`.

-    * Double click :code:`cedev.bat` inside the extracted folder to launch the toolchain environment.
+    * Double click :code:`cedev.bat` inside the extracted *CEdev* folder to launch the toolchain environment.
       You may have to allow the script to be run depending on the user account control.

     * If you want to avoid using the :code:`cedev.bat` script, you can extend the PATH environment variable to point to the :code:`CEdev/bin` directory.
-      `Here is a description <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_.
+      `Here is a guide <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_.

 **On Linux or Mac**

     * Extract the archive to a path **without any spaces**, e.g. :code:`/home/user/CEdev`.

-    * Extend the PATH environment variable to point to :code:`CEdev/bin` by modifying *.bashrc*, *.zshrc*, or whatever flavor your OS uses.
+    * Extend the PATH environment variable to point to :code:`CEdev/bin` by modifying *.bashrc*, *.zshrc*, or whatever flavor the OS uses.
       An example command may be:

         .. indent with spaces